tektoncd/cli/docs/cmd/tkn_pipeline_describe.md

 ## tkn pipeline describe

-Describes a pipeline in a namespace
+Describes a Pipeline in a namespace

 ***Aliases**: desc*